-According to ER-1105-2-100, incidental recreation benefits can be calculated in CSRM studies.
-While recreation benefits cannot make up more than 50% of the total benefits needed for project justification, the guidance states that "if the criterion for participation is met, then all recreation benefits are included in the benefit to cost analysis."
+According to ER-1105-2-100, incidental recreation benefits can be calculated in shore protection studies.
+Recreation benefits are not to be used in plan formulation, but they can constitute up to 50% of total project benefits.

 Additionally, ER-1105-2-100 specifies that benefits arising from recreation opportunities created by a project be measured in terms of willingness to pay.
 Three acceptable calculation methods are outlined: (a) the travel cost method (TCM), (b) the contingent valuation method (CVM), and (c) the unit day value method (UVD).